samthomson/docker-deploy-test/readme.md

 - get the IP address of the running instance `docker-machine ip test-app`
 - start container: `sudo docker-compose up web`

-sudo docker-compose up -d --force-recreate --build web

-docker run -d -p 80:80 --name web

-can deploy someone elses container, just not mine...

-sudo sh -c 'eval "$(docker-machine env test-app)"; docker-machine ls'

-docker-compose -p web up -d --build
+The above didn't work, it just deployed locally and not to remote machine.

-finally made some progress based on this article: https://medium.com/@manuel.pineault/deploying-reactjs-with-docker-ac16728c0896
+finally made some progress based via this article: https://medium.com/@manuel.pineault/deploying-reactjs-with-docker-ac16728c0896
 - creating and publishing image to dockerhub, then creating server from docker-machine, ssh'ng in, and pulling image from dockerhub

-it keeps getting deployed locally.. not to remote machine..

 for linux, extra scripts are needed to make entering the docker machine/container (remote) obvious from the shell/console.
 This article is useful: http://linuxbsdos.com/2016/12/14/how-to-install-docker-machine-on-linux-mint-18-and-18-1/

-as is this SO post: https://stackoverflow.com/questions/47273235/eval-docker-machine-env-myvm1-does-not-switch-to-shell-to-talk-to-myvm1
+also useful, SO post: https://stackoverflow.com/questions/47273235/eval-docker-machine-env-myvm1-does-not-switch-to-shell-to-talk-to-myvm1

 and this article: https://docs.docker.com/install/linux/linux-postinstall/

-still can't push directly to the remote instance, but what I can do is ssh in from docker-machine command `docker-machine ssh test-app` and then do a git pull, followed by `docker build` and `docker run` command.
-Could potentially automate this with a bash script?